vaclovas2020/p2p-tunnel/README.md

+# P2P tunnel

-# P2P tunnel for secure bidirection communication between two or more P2P nodes
+A P2P tunnel for secure bidirectional communication between two or more P2P nodes.